• Skip to main content

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-• 英 : a kanji character occasionally used to mean England or Britain in Japanese.
+• 英 : a kanji character occasionally used to mean ‘England’ or ‘Britain’ in Japanese.

-eigo in japanese
+eigo in kanji

 boku tachi wa eigo ga suki desu – 僕達は英語が好きです (ぼくたちはえいごがすきです)